the-events-calendar/the-events-calendar/readme.txt

 * Bug - Fixed a bug where the last grid date in Month View never displayed events even when events existed on that date (props to Patrick Garman for finding this bug!)
 * Bug - Fixed an issue where the "Export Month's events" button wasn't appearing on Month view
 * Bug - Fixed an issue where notification of mismatched TEC Addon versions failed to appear on dot releases above x.9
-* Bug - Fixed an issue where ticket prices were not displayed on in List View when tickets were marked as "Free" (Cheers to liblogger for the heads up!)
+* Bug - Fixed an issue where ticket prices were not displayed in List View when tickets were marked as "Free" (Cheers to liblogger and tracylove for the heads up!)
 * Bug - Fixed a bug where an event's start/end dates were purged when calling tribe_update_event() without passing start/end dates
 * Bug - Fixed an issue where events with multiple prices showed inaccurate price ranges in list view (Props to Sonya for reporting this!)
 * Bug - Fixed a bug where 24-hour datetime formats would sometimes fail to initialize datetime pickers appropriately (Thank you mtmuddnadd for the help!)